-- Make sure that you change your address with any companies that you do business with.
+Make sure that you change your address with any companies that you do business with.
 This isn’t so much a summer moving tip as it is a general moving tip.
-You should usually inform any creditors or other companies you have a relationship with that you are moving about a month in advance.
-This will ease your transition to a new place so you won’t have to worry about your mail not showing up.
-You might also want to consider using a P.O. box for the time being if you plan to rent an apartment for a month or two while you look for the right permanent home for you and your family.
+You should inform any companies you have a relationship with that you are moving about a month in advance.
+This will ease your transition to a new place, mailwise.
+You might also want to consider using a P.O. box for the time being if you plan to rent an apartment for a month or two while you look for a permanent home.

-- Consider hiring a moving company.
+Consider hiring a moving company.
 Moving is hard work, and during the warm summer months, it’s even harder.
 If your budget allows for it, maybe you should consider hiring professionals to handle the moving process for you.
 Think about it, if you don’t have to lift heavy boxes and furniture, why would you want to?
 Is hiring movers a significant expense?
-It is, but considering the amount of hard work that it will save you, it’s an expense that worth paying if you can afford it.
+Yep!
+However, considering the amount of hard work that it will save you, it’s worth it.

-- If your schedule allows it, try moving during the week.
-Moving on weekends is what most people do because it’s the most convenient part of the week for them to move.
-The problem with moving on the weekend is that everyone else is going to be doing it, so you can expect to pay more to rent a moving truck, or to hire movers.
-If you are between jobs, or have some personal time off that you can take from work, then moving in the middle of the week can end up saving you money.
+If your schedule allows it, try moving during the week.
+Most people move on weekends because it’s the most convenient part of the week.
+The problem with moving on the weekend is that everyone else is going to be doing it.
+You can expect to pay more to rent a moving truck, or to hire movers.
+If you have some personal time off that you can take, then moving in the middle of the week can end up saving you money.